-To avoid confusion, Denver Health communicates with the media and community in a clear, unified voice.
-Per Denver Health policy, any media inquiries or requests to interview, issue of press releases or use of company logo must be coordinated and staffed by a member of the Marketing and PR Department.
+To avoid confusion and to represent the hospital with official messaging, Denver Health communicates with the media and community in a clear, unified voice.
+Per Denver Health policy, any media inquiries, or requests to interview, issue of press releases or use of company logos must be coordinated and staffed by a member of the Marketing and Communications.
 If you are contacted by a member of the media, please call the media relations team at 303-520-9591.